heracliteanflux/heracliteanflux/README.md

 * artificial intelligence and its applications
 * mathematical finance, financial modeling, and financial technology
 * astronomy (and stargazing)
-* the mathematical foundations, history, and philosophy of these things
 * flamenco
-* reading poetry
+* poetry
+* where applicable, the mathematical foundations, histories, and philosophies of these things

 ### Projects
 Intended projects include but aren't limited to